badMade/interactive-ai-toolkit-main/README.md

 2.2.2, Whisper 20250625, and related libraries) so you do not need to manage individual package constraints manually.

 > **Note:** When the CLI reports `OpenAI Whisper is not installed.
-Install it with 'pip install openai-whisper' or run setup_env.py to configure the environment.`, run `pip install openai-whisper` in your active environment to install the missing dependency.
+Install it with 'pip install openai-whisper' or run setup_env.py to configure the environment.`, run `pip install openai-whisper==20250625` in your active environment to install the missing dependency.
+The version pin matches the latest stable release confirmed with `python -m pip index versions openai-whisper`.

 ### 3. Install FFmpeg